Infaninio/Lego_Car/README.md

 An ROS implementation for driving a lego car with two engines (left and right engine).
 The engines (the whole car) is controlled with a Raspberry PI3b.
 In PinBelegung.txt are the used GPOIOs listed.
 The car includes two engines, a Ultrasonic Sensor and a Camera.
 ROS is used to be able to run the driving-Programs on a Laptop or Desktop and the Software for the sensors/actors on the Raspberry.

 # Install Raspberry
 The ROS installation is based on https://roboticsbackend.com/install-ros-on-raspberry-pi-3/.
+You have to use ROS noetic instead of melodic due to the Ubuntu Version.
 - Prepare sd-Card with Ubuntu 20.04 (!not Raspbian)
 - Enable Repository sources
 ```shell